Cross functional teams / Matrix Management / Virtual Teams

 Many other topics — updates, reporting, information‑sharing — are better handled asynchronously.

 This distinction becomes more important, not less, in hybrid environments.
-Research from MIT Sloan Management Review shows that virtual meetings are significantly more fatiguing than face‑to‑face ones, increasing the cost of unnecessary meetings.
+Research from MIT Sloan Management Review shows that virtual sessions are significantly more fatiguing than face‑to‑face ones, increasing the cost of unnecessary collaboration.

 • What outcome requires us to be together, at the same time?